 The Group's exposure to credit risk is influenced mainly by the individual characteristics of each customer.
 However, management also considers the demographics of the Group's customer base, including the default risk of the industry and country in which customers operate, as these factors may have an influence on credit risk.
 The Group has established a credit policy under which each new customer is analysed individually for creditworthiness before the Group's standard payment and delivery terms and conditions are offered.
-The Group limits its exposure to credit risk from all amounts are in RON, unless stated otherwise trade receivables based on this assessment, and establishes a maximum payment period in its agreements with customers.
-The creditworthiness assessment is updated each time by the Group when there is a significant delay in the payment period compared to the maximum payment period agreed contractually or when the Group extends or amends the agreements with its customers.
+The Group limits its exposure to credit risk from trade receivables based on this assessment, and establishes a maximum payment period in its agreements with customers.
+The creditworthiness assessment is updated each time by the Group when there is a significant delay in the payment